preciz/logins/README.md

 This is a small ruby exercise.

-In the `logins.rb` there is a persons array with [id, name], and you have a logins hash with the keys as the ids of the persons.
+In the `logins.rb` there is a people array with [id, name], and you have a logins hash with the keys as the ids of the people.

 Your goal is to print a nested hash on the screen where you count logins per year for each person.